-When the amount of organic traffic a piece of content gets decreases over a long period of time, it’s called “content decay.”
+When a piece of content's organic traffic decreases over a long period of time, it’s called “content decay.”
 Typically, we look for three consecutive months of a decrease in organic traffic before considering that the post is decaying.
 Any shorter than a three-month period and it could just be a natural change.

 Decay can happen from increased competition, but there are also a number of other reasons why content decay happens.
 Unfortunately, content decay will happen to all of your posts that get organic traffic.
 It might take months or years, but it’s inevitable.